aws/aws-lambda-runtime-interface-emulator/README.md

 * You can also use it to test extensions and agents built into the container image against the Lambda Extensions API.
 * This component does _not_ emulate Lambda’s orchestration, or security and authentication configurations.
 * The component does _not_ support X-ray and other Lambda integrations locally.
-* The component supports only Linux x86-64 architectures.
+* The component supports only Linux, for x86-64 and arm64 architectures.

 ## Security